top of page

 The part of you that never forgot

-By the time your prefrontal cortex — the part of the brain responsible for reasoning, perspective-taking, and conscious choice — was sufficiently online, your nervous system had already been learning for years.
+By the time your prefrontal cortex — the part of the brain doing the reasoning, perspective-taking, and conscious choice — was sufficiently online, your nervous system had already been learning for years.
 It had registered what felt safe and what didn't.
 What kinds of connection were available, and which were out of reach.
 What you could want, and what it was wiser not to hope for.

-These weren't decisions.
-They were conclusions — drawn quickly, efficiently, and without your input, by a young system whose only job was to keep you alive and as connected as possible to the people you depended on.
+These weren't thought-out decisions.
+They were conclusions — drawn quickly and efficiently by a young system whose only job was to keep you alive and as connected as possible to the people you depended on.

 That system is still running.
 Not because it's stuck, or broken, or childish.
 But because no one has yet shown it that things have changed.